Meet the Team

 At the age of 13 she quit gymnastics to do more circus classes.
 When she was 19 she was offered a scholarship to study tumbling and coaching at the International Academy of Physical Education in Denmark doing performance tumbling and parkour and performed in the Olympic stadium in Berlin with the academy.

-She moved to Canberra and joined Warehouse Circus in March 2018 and is now the Training Coordinator.
+She moved to Canberra and joined Warehouse Circus in March 2018 and is now the Head of Training.

 Idris